-The Visual Arts 12 course builds upon skills and knowledge from the previous two years with an emphasis on imagination and creativity.
 A very fast-paced workload and an independent project worth 40% of the overall grade will require excellent time management skills.
 Grade twelve students will be responsible for the running of a CEC art show to be held at the end of the semester.
-The creation of a portfolio for college application will be encouraged and aided.
-Students at this level should be self- motivated and serious in their desire to perform well.